A Comparative Analysis of Contextual Representation Flow in State-Space and Transformer Architectures: Empirical Analysis

-\paragraph{(3.4.2) Effect of context length.} Table~\ref{tab:results} shows that while smoothness and stability metrics (Sm and St) remain stable across context lengths ranging from 300 to 4K tokens, probing accuracy steadily declines with increasing input length.
+Table~\ref{tab:variation} shows that while $V_\text{loc}$ and $V_\text{glob}$ metrics remain stable across context lengths ranging from 300 to 4K tokens, probing accuracy steadily declines with increasing input length.
 This suggests that although internal representations evolve predictably, model capacity constraints limit the ability to retain task-relevant information in longer sequences.
 This trend holds consistently across models and tasks, illustrating a key trade-off between representational stability and capacity to capture extended context.

 \finding{ Despite stable representation evolution across varied context lengths, probing accuracy decreases as context length increases, indicating capacity limitations rather than representation instability. }